 All too often, English translations of stray excerpts from commentaries or statements emanating from China — sometimes not more than a sentence or two (or even half) — form the basis of much animated chatter on digital screens in the country.
 Given that television has to function under pressure of ever-shortening deadlines, it may not be an exaggeration to say that a premium on superficiality is built into the medium in a way.
 (More often than not, however, the deadlines are self-imposed ones, stemming from nothing more important than the desire to cater to TRP ratings or to outdo a competing channel, i.e. lack of professionalism.)
 Contextual understanding, so essential for in-depth analyses, becomes a casualty in the process, invariably.

 The project is a modest attempt to address that situation.
-By aiming to feature complete translations of news items, reports and commentaries etc. on India in the Chinese press.
+By striving to feature complete translations of news items, reports and commentaries etc. on India in the Chinese press.
 That should help in overcoming the above mentioned limitations.
-Enabling the coverage of India to be read in original, virtually, should facilitate its being understood properly, in context and in perspective.
-Also in fostering a more nuanced appreciation of the thrust of official China’s projection of India to its people, and intelligent (but hopefully not wildly speculative) reading between the lines.
-And thereby improve the quality of public understanding of the India-China interaction and raise the level of rigour in the national discourse on China
+Enabling the Chinese commentaries etc. on India to be read in original, virtually, should facilitate their being understood better, in context and in perspective.
+Also in fostering a more nuanced appreciation of official China’s projection of India to its people.
+And intelligent (but hopefully not wildly speculative) reading between the lines.
+Thereby contributing to improvement of the quality of public understanding of the India-China interaction and raising the level of rigour in the national discourse on China.

 Beginnings: The project got off the ground at the time of Prime Minister Modi’s visit to China in May 2015, with a compilation of translations of items on the visit in the important official newspapers in China during that month.
 (As well as some from the semi-official and commercial press.)